segmentio/kubeapply/examples/kubeapply-test-cluster/README.md

 ##### (1) `make start-kind`

-Start up a local cluster via kind and dumps a kubeconfig in `.kube/kubeapply-test-cluster.yaml`.
+Start up a local cluster via kind and dump a kubeconfig in `.kube/kubeapply-test-cluster.yaml`.

 ##### (2) `make expand`